 6. Watch less, walk more.

-We were meant to chase lunch, not order it.
-If you walk an extra mile a day, you’ll lose ten pounds in a year.
+- We were meant to chase lunch, not order it.
+If you walk an extra mile a day, you’ll likely lose 10 pounds in a year.

 7. Go lean on meat, but catch a fish.